YadavYashvant/Lirice/README.md

+## (UNDER DEVELOPEMENT)
-A linux ricing platform using springboot and nextjs (UNDER DEVELOPEMENT).
+A linux ricing platform using springboot and nextjs.